 about 1 month ago

-A 3 months+ opportunity for a Housing Options Officer has arisen within the local authorities in Bournemouth.
+A 6 Month+ opportunity has arisen for a Communications Officer within the local authorities in Bournemouth.

 To apply please send your CV or email for more information.

 121 Jobs is acting as an Employment Business in relation to this vacancy.